The de Sitter QED in Coulomb gauge: first order transition amplitudes: Introduction

-The theory of the fields with spin on local-Minkowskian curved manifolds has a specific structure since the spin half can be correctly defined only in orthogonal local (non-holonomic) frames \cite{WALD,SG}.
-Therefore, the Lagrangian theory of the matter fields must be written in local frames assuming that this is tetrad-gauge covariant.
-In this framework the gauge group (of the Minkowski metric) $L^{\uparrow}_{+}\subset SO(1,3)$ and its universal covering group, $SL(2,\Bbb C)$, become crucial since their (non-unitary) finite-dimensional representations {\em induce} the {\em covariant} representations according to which the matter fields transform under isometries \cite{ES}.
-The generators of these representations are the differential operators produced by the Killing vectors associated to isometries according to the generalized Carter and McLenagan formula \cite{CML,ES,EPL}.
-Thus in curved spacetimes with isometries there are operators globally defined on the entire manifold, independent on the natural or local frames one uses.
-Among these operators that commute with those of the field equations one can select the sets of commuting operators able to define the quantum modes as common systems of eigenfunctions.
-With this method the quantum modes are {\em globally} defined on the entire manifold and the vacuum is stable being invariant under isometries.
-Then the quantization can be done in a {\em canonical} manner like in special relativity as we have shown in Refs. \cite{CD1}-\cite{Max}.
-We stress that our conjecture is closer to the genuine principles of quantum mechanics but this does not exclude or contradict the cosmological particle creation which is observed in accelerated frames using local detectors \cite{HH,Kod}.
+However, there are special cases when the curved local-Minkowskian manifolds have isometries that could take over the role of the Poincar\'e symmetry.
+The theory of quantum fields with spin on such manifolds can be correctly constructed only in orthogonal (non-holonomic) local frames where the half-integer spins do make sense \cite{WALD,SG}.
+We have shown that this is a tetrad-gauge covariant Lagrangian theory in which the matter fields transform under isometries according to the {\em covariant} representations (CR) {\em induced} by the (non-unitary) finite-dimensional ones of the $SL(2,\Bbb C)$ group which is the universal covering group of the gauge group (of the Minkowski metric), $L^{\uparrow}_{+}\subset SO(1,3)$ \cite{ES}.
+The generators of the CRs are the differential operators produced by the Killing vectors associated to isometries according to the generalized Carter and McLenagan formula \cite{CML,ES,EPL}.
+They form an algebra of conserved observables (commuting with the operators of the field equations) among them one can select the complete sets of commuting operators able to define different bases of the state space.
+With this method the quantum states are {\em globally} defined on the entire manifold, independent on the local coordinates, so that we can find a suitable prescription providing us with a unique and stable vacuum state.
+This conjecture is closer to the genuine principles of quantum mechanics since the quantum states are {\em prepared} and measured by the {\em same} global apparatus represented by the largest freely generated algebra that includes the conserved operators.
+However, this does not exclude or contradict the cosmological particle creation which may be observed by using local detectors that work in a different manner \cite{HH}.